johnnydecimal/ellane-terminal/content/learn/18-homebrew.md

 # 🚨 🛑 ‼️ 🚨 🛑 ‼️

-Okay, a massive word of caution.
+A massive word of caution.
 Whenever someone, including me, tells you to 'simply copy/paste a command in to Terminal': **don't do that.**

 By now you have an idea of what this thing can do.
 It's a window in to the deepest parts of your system.
 And so entering random commands from the internet is a massive, massive risk.